censorship-no-archive/ceno1/doc/threatModel.md

 Alarmed by the ever-increasing capacity of global adversaries to actively perform network interference, we are considering Freenet traffic throttling a possible scenario.
-It is known that Freenet users within China have been having problems connecting with nodes outside of the country.
+It is known that Freenet users within China have been having problems with connecting with nodes outside of the country.

 Efforts have been made towards adding support for obfuscating Freenet nodes traffic, but this is an ongoing process and needs the support of the pluggable